anik8das/Olad/README.md

 ### Introduction

 Olad, essentially a Peer-review as a service, aims to improve the scientific industry's system of validating and accepting manuscripts.
 It introduces incentives, standardizes quality, and increases efficiency.
-The whitepaper can be found [here](https://anik8das.medium.com/peer-review-as-a-service-a-potential-gamechanger-for-science-4989763adcf6).
+The whitepaper can be found [here](https://anik8das.medium.com/peer-review-as-a-service-a-potential-gamechanger-for-science-4989763adcf6) and the hosted website can be found [here](https://profound-travesseiro-11e57a.netlify.app)

 ### App description